-"Principal Reduction Payment" means a payment of principal on the respective Tranche of the 2002 Bonds prior to maturity thereof.
+"Principal Reduction Payment" means a payment of principal on a respective Tranche of any Series of Bonds Outstanding prior to maturity thereof.

-"Principal Reduction Payment Date" means each date set forth in the Corporation Issuance and Sale Certificate for a Principal Reduction Payment with respect to the applicable Tranche of the 2002 Bonds.
+"Principal Reduction Payment Date" means each date set forth in the Corporation Issuance and Sale Certificate for a Principal Reduction Payment with respect to an applicable Tranche of any Series of Bonds Outstanding.